 Business texting is human messaging. 👋

-A decade ago when text messaging overtook phone calls, the majority of those messages being sent back and forth were between family and friends.
-Then, “business texting” largely resembled mass text marketing -- those robotic text messages from 5- or 6-digit numbers that offered you an unbelievable discount or once-in-a-lifetime trip or asked you to text in for info on a promo or contest.
+A decade ago when text messaging overtook phone calls, the majority of those messages were sent back and forth between family and friends.
+Back then, “business texting” largely resembled mass text marketing -- those robotic text messages from 5- or 6-digit numbers that offered you an unbelievable discount or once-in-a-lifetime trip or asked you to text in for info on a promo or contest.

 Business texting today is unrecognizable from those spammy messages of a decade ago.
 Just as business emails have moved away from bland mass messages, business texting is all about providing valuable, targeted, meaningful information to your contacts.